Riverview Surgical Center, LLC

 If you could recover from pain, inflammation, injuries, and disease using medicine/tissue from your own body, would you do it?
-If you answered yes, reach out to Riverview Surgical Center providers, located in South Sioux City, Nebraska, to learn about regenerative medicine.
+If you answered yes, reach out to Riverview Surgical Center, LLC providers, located in South Sioux City, Nebraska, to learn about regenerative medicine.
 Regenerative medicine uses tools from the human body, such as biologic injections like stem cells and platelet-rich plasma (PRP) as well as amniotic fluid/tissue and autograft/allograft tissue to help treat acute and chronic conditions.
-To learn more, call Riverview Surgical Center today.
+To learn more, call Riverview Surgical Center, LLC today.

 Regenerative medicine is a branch of medicine that focuses on using your own body’s tools to help it repair itself and to help with pain, swelling, and dysfunction.
 Donated allograft tissue is also used in some cases such as for bone graft during surgery.
 Autograft bone and tendon can also be taken from your body to help other areas heal and repair damaged tissue/bone.

 Your Riverview Surgical Center providers can perform regenerative medicine procedures using all these modalities including stem cells, specialized fluids like PRP (platelet-rich plasma), amniotic fluid, and allograft/autograft.

 PRP injections, short for platelet-rich plasma injections, are a concentrated form of your blood’s platelets.
 Platelets contain positive growth factors, which are proteins instrumental to bodily repair.
 When doctors inject PRP into your tissue, they can speed up the body’s healing process.